jlangch/venice/doc/readme/start.md

 This is by far the easiest way to setup a Venice REPL environment regardless of the operating system (Windows, MacOSX, or Linux) you run.

-You just need the Venice JAR (venice-1.7.26.jar) as prerequisite.
+You just need the Venice JAR (venice-1.7.26.jar or newer) as prerequisite.

 The automated setup will create a launcher script with the Java classpath correctly setup, download the Jansi library from Maven, and add some example Venice scripts.